Recipe by Matthew O'Connor, Executive Chef, Bonnie Briar Country Club, Larchmont, New York, USA

 The Golf Kitchen Culinary Excellence Awards launched its inaugural event at Edgewood Country Club in New Jersey on October 4th, 2018 and now has a new home at the prestigious GlenArbor Golf Club, in Bedford, New York USA.

-The second book in the Golf Kitchen series is titled Golf Kitchen Americas and will launch at the “Golf Kitchen Culinary Excellence Awards” at GlenArbor Golf Club on August 19th, 2019.
+The second book in the Golf Kitchen series is titled Golf Kitchen Americas and will launch in the fall of 2019.
+For more information about Golf Kitchen Americas, please contact the author, Diana DeLucia.

 For Sponsorship opportunities: